vaibhavsagar/website/content/blog/monad-anti-tutorial.md

 Okay, enough examples.
 As you can see, we've used the same interface to deal with failure, an arbitrary number of values, an extra parameter, and input/output.
-There are many useful monad instances in Haskell, from container types such as Set and Map to abstractions such as Writer and State, through to control flow as implemented by the Cont monad.
+There are many useful monad instances in Haskell, from container types such as Seq to abstractions such as Writer and State, through to control flow as implemented by the Cont monad.

 If you can make your type conform to the typeclass, Haskell will give you a pretty general and flexible API to work with it.
-Even if you don't completely understand what's going on with a certain type, you know enough to use it based on your knowledge of the interface.
+Even if you don't completely understand what's going on with a certain type, you know enough to use it based on your knowledge of this interface.
 As far as I'm concerned, this is the point of monads in Haskell.

 Thanks to [James Porter](http://jamesporter.me/), [Nick